maitesin/website/content/blog/2023-05-25-go-embed-for-migrations.md

 ### Extra setup

-Obviously you will need a DB, PostgreSQL in this example, to connect to in order to run the migrations.
+Obviously you will need a DB - PostgreSQL in this example - to connect to in order to run the migrations.
 And the migration files to be placed in the correct location for the go binary to find them.

 For the example used in this post we have the following filesystem hierarchy: